bookschool/org/div/notes/Physical Science/02 Solids, Liquids, and Gases/02 Solids, Liquids, and Gases.md

 </figure>

 18. The graph in Figure 19 shows changes in 1 g of a solid as energy is added.
-What is the total amount of energy absorbed b the substance as it completely changes from a solid at 40°C to a gas at 200°C?
+What is the total amount of energy absorbed by the substance as it completely changes from a solid at 40°C to a gas at 200°C?
 A 3 kJ
 B 6 kJ